• How to create invoices for your limited company

 Step 4: Summarise the purchased goods or services

-Now that you’ve identified your invoice and populated it with your business details, it’s time to itemise the goods or services that you’ve provided.
+Now that you’ve identified and populated your invoice with your business details, it’s time to itemise the goods or services you’ve provided.

-It’s important here to be as concise as possible, whilst including enough description so that your client can easily recognise the transaction in question.
+It’s important here to be as concise as possible, whilst including enough description so your client can easily recognise the transaction.

 A good way to achieve this is by drawing up a table that lists each item and any related details, such as price and quantity, in an organised fashion, row-by-row.